syncfusion-content/asp.net-core-docs/aspnet-core/ReportWriter/Getting-Started.md

     }
 {% endhighlight %}

-N> If you like to get the invoice sample report to go though the documentation with explained code snippets then you can obtain it from the Syncfusion ASP.NET Core sample browser installed location (wwwroot\reports\invoice.rdl).
+N> If you need to get the invoice sample report then you can obtain it from the Syncfusion ASP.NET Core sample browser installed location (wwwroot\reports\invoice.rdl).